vaibhavsagar/website/content/blog/imperative-haskell.md

 ```

 This is roughly the same length as the Python implementation, and even improves
 on it in some ways: no recursion limit fiddling and no global variables.
-I
-think this is pretty awesome!

 Let's take a look at another problem.
 If we can write Haskell that resembles
 Python, and Python is executable pseudocode, can we cut out the middleman and